CSI-Carlos-Cobian/CSI-Python-2021/Modules/Module3/Module3.md

 What is the difference between "42" and 42.

- - Answer:
+ - Answer: when you put "42" you are specifing another intiger to make another intiger.
+When it dosent have on you are putting one intiger.

 Define the boolean operators: >, <, ==, >=, <=

- - Answer:
+ - Answers: a = 25
+ ( a = 25) is True

 How do you address an index in an list?
 Write a python code that assigns 34 to a new variable by accessing the value stored in:
         arr = [4, 3, -1, 4, 34]

- - Answer:
+ - Answer: number = i = arr("34")

 What is the first index of a list?
 Why?

- - Answer:
+ - Answer: A first index

 Provide an original example of a null value.
 It must prove your understanding of the concept.

- - Answer:
+ - Answer: a =

 Type down any class notes below this sentence: